 If the value of the

-.
+no, create a key-pair.
 Or, set the value in

 yes, restart SSH, and try logging in with your password again.